emilyfoxhu/linux/CMPE283Assignment3/README.md

 - Or are there more exits performed during certain VM operations?
 Yes, there are more exits performed during some VM operations such as I/O operations.
 - Approximately how many exits does a full VM boot entail?
-About 13 exits.
+About 1,031,093 exits.
 - Of the exit types defined in the SDM, which are the most frequent?
 Least?
 Most frequent exit type is external interrupt.
-The least frequent exit types are many, such as
+The least frequent exit types are many, such as INT signal, SMI, interrupt window,etc.